psaikido/hugle.uk/content/prose/thesium/170-perception.md

 nonetheless.
 Future humans on the home-world may yet come to value such histories.

-Even with his brilliant, quantum-entangled communications systems, the essential difficulties of interstellar travel had meant that each colony was a one-shot kind of deal, isolated from each other and from Kronos.
-Real-time communication with them was not possible.
-Their value in the big picture was that after the necessary centuries had passed and Kronos had been able to collate enough returned data, it might just become possible to create a biosphere somewhere with an ideal human culture.
-Perhaps if the Earth could recover enough and Gaia be reborn, it might even become home again.

 When sufficient brain capacity had come back online he began to review his anthropological data.
 He was getting ready to make an assessment of what had happened to s-108, the 108th seed ship sent out.
 The colonies he knew about were